Emergency housing from the council

 Types of emergency housing

-The standard and quality of emergency housing varies and can be quite basic.
+The standard and quality of emergency housing can be basic.

 self contained flat